Hiking tips can be useful for beginners as well as the pros.

 It didn’t just begin there, though; I had to do a lot of preparation before I ever hit those mountain trails.

 I thought I might share some of the prep work that I had to do as some hiking tips for those that may be new to hiking.

-Even though I had top notch training for these events during my time in the Army, there were some very basic tips that kept me from just quitting all together.
+Even though I had top-notch training for these events during my time in the Army, there were some very basic tips that kept me from just quitting altogether.

 Tip 1 – Get good boots and make sure you break them in properly.

 When the base in Vicenza, Italy had the tryouts for Nijmegen I made a fatal mistake for any hiker, I wore a new pair of boots.
 I mistakenly grabbed the wrong boots that morning of the fifteen-mile tryout and after three and a half hours and fifteen miles of marching my feet became blistered to my socks.